-Convert emoticons such as 🙂 and 😛 to graphics on display – Checking this tells WordPress to convert all of the emoticons in your posts into graphical smilies.
+Convert emoticons to graphics on display – Checking this tells WordPress to convert all of the emoticons in your posts into graphical smilies.

-WordPress should correct invalidly nested XHTML automatically – Checking this helps make sure that what you write in your posts is valid XHTML code.
+WordPress should correct invalidly nested XHTML automatically – Checking this helps ensure that what you write in your posts is valid XHTML code.
 You should probably check this box since invalid code sometimes causes problems with web browsers.

 Default post category

 The category you select from this dropdown is called the default post category.
-The default post category is the category assigned to a post if you fail to assign any other categories with writing your posts.
+The default post category is assigned to a post if you fail to set any other categories with writing your posts.
 If you delete a category, the posts in that category will be assigned the default post category.

 Default post format

 The Post Format you select from this dropdown is called the default Post Format.
-Post formats are used by themes to create different styling for different types of posts.
+Themes use post formats to create different styling for different types of posts.
 This setting is only visible if the current activated theme supports post formats.
-The WordPress Twenty Sixteen theme is an example of a theme that supports various post formats including Standard (no special format), Aside, and Gallery.
+The WordPress Twenty Sixteen theme is an example of a theme supporting various post formats, including Standard (no unique format), Aside, and Gallery.

-Press This is a bookmarklet: a little app that runs in your browser and lets you grab bits of the web and easily post it to your blog.
+Press This is a bookmarklet: a little app that runs in your browser and lets you grab bits of the web and quickly post them to your blog.

 Use Press This to clip text, images and videos from any web page.
 Then edit and add more straight from Press This before you save or publish it in a post on your site.

-Drag-and-drop the following link to your bookmarks bar or right-click it and add it to your favorites for a posting shortcut.
+Drag-and-drop the following link to your bookmarks bar or right-click it and add it to your favourites for a posting shortcut.